SemanticMediaWiki/SemanticCite/docs/07-metadata-search.md

 ### Citation resource auto creation

-`Special:FindMetadataById` allows to create a dedicated article containing the mapped `#scite` with content from the search and a page title that is generated from:
+`Special:FindCitableMetadata` allows to create a dedicated article containing the mapped `#scite` with content from the search and a page title that is generated from:

 - `CR:` (is the fixed identifier indicating a citation resource article)